 This recipe has already become a staple in my repertoire.
 It’s the best way I’ve found to eat chocolate cake for breakfast without crashing an hour later.
 We can’t seem to get enough of it these days, and I have a feeling once you try it, you won’t either.

-Get the recipe on Eggland’s Best website, HERE.
+See this recipe and many more on Eggland's Best website, HERE.

 One Year Ago: Parsnip Cauliflower Soup with Puffed Quinoa, Scaccia: Sicilian Pizza Babka, Celery Root + Pear Salad with Walnuts + Manchego